Quantfury Daily Gazette

-The enemy of cybersecurity is overconfidence
+The enemy of cybersecurity

 Over 400 years ago, Shakespeare was onto something about overconfidence being “mortals’ chiefest enemy.”
 He might think it is especially true if he had to deal with cybersecurity threats.
 Day to day, common examples of such threats that you may experience are trivial, such as phishing emails, suspicious URLs, or giving third parties access to your login credentials.